GSA/digitalgov.gov/content/posts/2014-09-12-digitalgov-gov-six-months-later.md

 ---
+url: /2014/09/12/digitalgov-gov-six-months-later/
 date: 2014-09-12 12:00:02 -0400
-title: 'Strategy Pivot Yields Results\: DigitalGov.Gov Six Months Later'
+title: 'Strategy Pivot Yields Results: DigitalGov.Gov Six Months Later'
 summary: "Six months ago, we launched this DigitalGov.gov platform to support federal agencies in delivering 21st century digital services and information to the public.
 It seems a good time to share some of the thinking that went into the development of the platform, and what we've learned so far."
-authors: [apiazza, gwynne-kostin]
+authors:
+  - apiazza
+  - gwynne-kostin
 categories:
   - Content
   - Managing Digital
   - Our Work
   - Social Media
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - analytics
   - content strategy